 A pediatric dermatologist may prescribe a steroid cream to be applied to your child’s skin once or twice a day.
 Keep in mind that if used for too long or at too high of a strength, steroid creams can be harmful.
 This is why it is important to get a prescription for the correct strength of medication along with precise instructions for use from a qualified pediatric dermatologist.
 When used correctly, steroid cream will not harm your little ones and they are very effective against eczema symptoms.

 Your dermatologist may also prescribe antihistamine medicine to reduce your child’s itching at night.

 If your child seems to have frequent eczema flare-ups, consider keeping a journal so you can write down any triggers that seem to irritate your child’s skin.
 Discuss these with your child’s dermatologist, so that treatment can be tailored to your child’s condition.

-Treatment for Pediatric Eczema Near You in NY, NJ, PA, and CT
+Treatment for Pediatric Eczema Near You in NY, NJ, PA, CT and FL

-Schweiger Dermatology Group offers comprehensive treatment for pediatric eczema near you in NY, NJ, PA, and CT.
+Schweiger Dermatology Group offers comprehensive treatment for pediatric eczema near you in NY, NJ, PA, CT and FL.
 Call us at (844) DERM-DOC to set up your child’s appointment today.